Date: 8 December 2016. Anchor Down by

 long for blue water boats should make sure they like that sort of

 thing.
-I'm a decadence loving woman.
+I am a decadence loving woman.
 For me appreciating wildlife in

 protected waters works best.
 I do like remote areas.